canadalearningcode/llc-sqlcyber/docs/index.md

 * A word that carries a specific meaning in the context of an SQL query.
 * Keywords are *reserved words*, which means that these specific words can only ever be used for a predetermined purpose, and cannot be freely used or reassigned.

+#### Non-relational database (SQL)
+* Sometimes called NoSQL (for "Not only SQL"), this kind of database structure is often used to store less structured data (e.g., documents that can have different parts or sections), relationships between data (called a graph), or short-lived, temporary data (e.g., a list of user logins in the past 24 hrs)
+* Non-relational databases trade the structure and consistency that is part of relational databases for flexibility and speed.
+* This type of database structured is in contrast to [relational databases](#relational-database-sql)

 #### Operator (SQL)
 * Special symbols or [reserved words](#keyword-sql) that can be used to compare, calculate, and manipulate data.
 * Common **comparison operators** (usually found in a query's `WHERE` clause and which usually return a [boolean value](#boolean-value)) include: `=`, `>`, `=>`, `<`, `=<`, `NOT`, `AND`, `IN`, `BETWEEN`, `LIKE`.